CodeHeeler/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

    $ pip install scipy

-After development is complete and analysis begins, the need for reproducibility overtakes the for keeping dependencies up to date.
-Though many projects strive to maintain backwards compatibility, a researcher would not want to use numpy-1.13.1 for part of their analysis and numpy-1.14.2 for another, the stakes are simply too high.
+After development is complete and analysis begins, the need for reproducibility overtakes the need for keeping dependencies up to date.
+Though many projects strive to maintain backwards compatibility, a researcher would not want to use numpy-1.13.1 for part of their analysis and numpy-1.14.2 for another; the stakes are simply too high.
 At this point, users can “pin” their versions.

 .. code-block:: bash